develope-with-me/.github/profile/README.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [domoubrice@gmail.com].
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project team at domoubrice@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 ### Attribution